Key Takeaways

 CitiGroup

-Best for: Individuals, expats, and businesses managing money across multiple countries who need multi-currency accounts and global cash access.
+Best for: Individuals, expats, and businesses managing money across multiple countries.

-Formed in 1998 through the merger of Citicorp and Travelers Group, Citigroup operates in about 180 countries with offices in over 90 markets.
+Formed in 1998 through the merger of Citicorp and Travelers Group, Citigroup operates in about 180 countries.

 Pros and Cons of CitiGroup